revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

 - Access strategies
-    As a JPA provider, hibernate can introspect both the entity attributes (instance fields) or the accessors (instance properties).
-By default, the placement of the @Id annotation gives the default access strategy.
-When placed on a field, Hibernate will assume field-based access.
-Place on the identifier getter, Hibernate will use property-based access.
+    As a JPA provider, hibernate can introspect both the entity attributes (instance fields) or the accessors (instance properties).By default, the placement of the @Id annotation gives the default access strategy.When placed on a field, Hibernate will assume field-based access.Place on the identifier getter, Hibernate will use property-based access.

 - Field-based access
-Example 1.
-Field-based access
+Example 1.Field-based access
 ```java
 @Entitypublic class Simple {